The dangers of fishing line and hooks for birds and other wildlife are real and damaging.

 Used fishing line container

-If you are a fishermen, please dispose of used line, hooks, lures and lead weights properly if at all possible.
-You could be saving the lives of birds and wildlife and looking after the environment.
+If you’re a fisherman, please dispose of used line, hooks, lures, and lead weights properly whenever possible.
+You could be saving the lives of birds and wildlife while helping the environment.

-They belong on this planet as much as we humans do.
+They belong on this planet as much as we do.

 Mia